If you're searching for a popular diet plan, look no further than the most googled diet question of the new year: "What is keto?"

 You probably know about the ketogenic diet.
 However, the benefits of ketosis, the best methods in which to measure it and the ideal dietary components of keto may be something you don’t know.
 The keto diet has been around since 1921 when it was developed as a therapeutic diet for certain conditions.
-Throughout the past five years, however, interest beyond its initial therapeutic nature has rocketed.
+In the past five years, however, interest beyond its initial therapeutic nature has rocketed.

 What is ketosis?